vectordotdev/helm-charts/charts/vector/docs/quickstart.md

 agents:
   useConfigMap: true
   customAgentConfig:
-    # NOTE: If you're using a quickstart environment like `minikube`, uncomment the line below; otherwise, we recommend leaving it with the default setting of `true`.
+    # NOTE: If you're using a quickstart environment like `minikube`,
+    # uncomment the line below; otherwise, we recommend leaving it with the
+    # default setting of `true`.
     # kubelet_tls_verify: false
     logs_config:
       logs_dd_url: vector-haproxy.vector:8282
-      logs_no_ssl: true # Set to false if SSL is enabled in Vector source configuration
+      # Set to false if SSL is enabled in Vector source configuration
+      logs_no_ssl: true
       use_http: true
 VALUES
 ```